CerCraft/ScanerURL/README.md

 ## Usage

-To use the EasyScan script, follow these steps:
+To use the Scan script, follow these steps:

 1. Save the code to a file named `scan.py`.
 2. Open a terminal or command prompt and navigate to the directory containing the script.